hypo69/hypo/docs/gemini/consultant/ru/fast_api/main.first_version.md

     """
     Processes data submitted from the HTML form.

-    :param request: The request object.
+    :param request: Request object.
-    :param first_name: The first name from the form.
+    :param first_name: First name from the form.
-    :param last_name: The last name from the form.
+    :param last_name: Last name from the form.
     :raises HTTPException: If first name or last name are missing or if script execution fails.
-    :return: A dictionary containing the output from the script execution.
+    :return: Dictionary containing the output from the script execution.
     """
     # Check if first name and last name are provided
     if not first_name or not last_name: